 As a Stylish Outer Layer

 Convertible styles and belts help elevate scarves from an accessory to a full-on layer of its own.
-We adore these cozy, oversized pieces and how they can easily switch styles for a more versatile look!
+We adore the cozy, oversized piece above and how easily it can switch between scarf and outer layer.

-You could rock seasonal shades such as olive and rust or go for a pop of print with a cozy plaid.
+A classic plaid always works for the chillier months.
 Finish it off with skinny jeans and boots for a fall-perfect getup.
 It’s one of the easiest ways to wear a scarf.

 Take a look at our round-up of gorgeous chelsea boots styles!